 Orientation and Mobility specialists are university-trained, specifically to work with people with vision impairment.
 For adults with vision impairment, this can include regular route training and how to safely travel to and from work.
 For young children, this can be learning body concepts and that rooms and spaces have functions.

 This service is provided one-on-one in your home, school, workplace and out in the community.

-Orientation and Mobility can support you to:
+Orientation and mobility can support you to:

 - Move confidently through environments

-- Travel on buses and trains
+- Travel on public buses and trains.

-- Develop skills for self-orientation, including echolocation
+- Develop skills for self-orientation, including echolocation.